pressureless/paper_md/papers/Pipeline/pipeline.md

 This is straightforward considering that $d → ∞$ is equivalent to letting the camera circle radius $r → 0$.

-Figure 4 depicts $α$-$x$-slices of $L(α, x, y)$ before and after transformation with $φ$.
+Figure 4 depicts $α-x$-slices of $L(α, x, y)$ before and after transformation with $φ$.
 Curved lines become straightened after the transformation, which indicates that linear interpolation indeed is an appropriate approximation to the point trajectory.
 Due to this insight, we are now able to compute intermediate views based on image space correspondences as follows.
 <figure>
 <img src="./img/img4.png" alt="Trulli" style="width:100%" class = "center">
 <figcaption align = "center">Fig. 4.
 Top: $α$-$x$ slice of $L(α, x, y)$ from Figure 2.
 Bottom: $α$-$x$ slice after transforming with the mapping function $φ$.
 The fact that, after transformation, the curved lines are straightened illustrates that a linear interpolation in the transformed space can result in accurate point trajectories.